Allergen management

 • potential places in the process where cross-contamination can occur.

-The physical state of the allergens within our company is, among other things, in powder form (excipients and raw ) and processed in products.
+The physical state of the allergens within our company is, among other things, in powder form (excipients and raw materials) and processed in products.
 Therefore, the most excellent chance of cross-contamination lies with the weighing and processing of these additives.
 We have checked with our suppliers whether possible cross-contamination is mentioned on the specifications and label.
-In addition to the specifications, the supplier may request additional via questionnaires.
+In addition to the specifications, the supplier may request additional information via questionnaires.
 This can provide information about allergens in the raw materials, ingredients, and possible cross-contamination in the plant or process.

 Possible control measures include